libretro/RetroArch/CONTRIBUTING.md

 the _Programming_ channel category.
 We value discussions that happen in real time around these contributions.

+Please do note that contributors to _RetroArch_ do such contributions within their spare time.
+We do prefer to keep a professional and non-aggressive atmosphere around the project, along with any disagreements to be settled professionally without insults, name calling, or otherwise.
+If there are any issues, we are willing to have discussions about it.

 ## Submitting Bug Reports

 Bug reports in _RetroArch_ may fall into one of two categories: